BackupTheBerlios/otgisgeo-svn/trunk/README.txt

 <property name="otSDK" value="C:\OpenTTCN\JavaSDK\lib"/>

 To build the Java sources run the 'all' target.
-If the build is sucessfull a adapter.jar file must be created in the folder containing all the other classes.
+If the build is successful a adapter.jar file must be created in the folder containing all the other classes.

 4. Starting the Adapter
 To start the Adapter create a batch file that contains the following script (don't forger to update the path variables):